 by Alex C. Tiemen

 Markov was one of those souls that believed maybe something good could come of this change, that something beautiful would be possible out of the decay.
 But he wasn’t sure of anything.
-The world was new, the world now was what people made it, what they scavenged from the old world or created fresh.
+The world was new.
+The world was now what people made of it, what they scavenged from the old world or created fresh.
 The game had changed.
 It was a new sandbox.
 Markov knew this much.

-As he breathed in the air he could feel the warmth from the beige colored walls of the apartment inside radiate outwards onto the deck and at the same moment thought of the faces of all of his loved ones, friends and family that did not make it, that died with fever, rash, bleeding, with the eventual bronchial constriction, suffocation and cardiac arrest.
-The ones that died early, like his two young children, and his young wife, had it easier, they did not witness or live through the complete chaos of the complete collapse.
-Markov thinking of them and thinking back to the morning almost felt guilty for feeling something good.
+As he breathed he could feel the warmth from the beige colored walls of the apartment radiate outwards onto the deck and at the same moment thought of the faces of all of his loved ones, friends and family that did not make it; that died with fever, rash, bleeding, with the eventual bronchial constriction, suffocation and cardiac arrest.
+The ones that died early had it easier maybe, they did not witness or live through the complete chaos of the complete collapse.
+He almost felt guilty for feeling something good from the sun.
 But he had no choice.
 He was left in this world with only a small percentage of survivors.
 He would go on living.

 His eyes crossed the living room and their posters that still lined part of the wall.
 Ownership meant very little now.
 There was food if you could find it, there was gas, there was medicine.
 Markov thought the population had been reduced by 98%.
 A mathematician he listened to on the radio at night said 99%.

 The power grid kept working, on stand-by, is what someone called it and then that became popular.
 Everything was on stand-by.